 For Sarah, a St John Ambulance first aider, that power meant she could step forward and help when someone needed her most.

-Thanks to her first aid training Sarah knew exactly what to do.
-Without hesitation she started CPR, and with the help of an AED she was able to restart Bob’s heart and keep him alive until an ambulance and paramedics arrived.
+Thanks to her first aid training, she knew exactly what to do.
+With the help of an AED, she was able to restart Bob’s heart and keep him alive until paramedics arrived.

 Today, Bob is still here with his family.